An Ancient Pictorial Symbolic Prophecy

 For example, Case believed that the Lord God not only creates good, but also actually creates evil and wickedness because Isaiah 45:5-7 and Amos 3:6 say so.
 However, that concept is problematic because it is grossly misunderstood, and it is misunderstood because it wasn’t meant literally.

 God cannot override the free will of the ego of Man.
-If God could create evil and wickedness in people, then God could create good and kindness in people, and if that were possible all humanity would be good and kind to each other.
+If God could create evil and wickedness in people, then God could create good and kindness in people, and if that were possible all humanity would be good and kind to each other because God is loving, like any good parent.

 Furthermore, if one believes that God destroys as well as creates, that God creates evil as well as good, and that every event that occurs is because God caused or willed it (as many religions claim), then one is forced to believe that Adolf Hitler actually served "the will of the Lord," as he claimed, and that God has caused good people to be killed in natural disasters or wars, women to be raped, and innocent children to suffer and die from hunger, or be molested and even killed by pedophiles.